 \subsubsection{Analysis}

-Note that, if there are no collisions between the pattern and all the $m-n+1 \leq m$ stream's substrings of length $n$, then the algorithm returns the correct result (number of occurrences of the pattern in the stream).
-From Section \ref{sec:KR}, the probability that the pattern collides with any of those substrings is at most $n/q$.
-By union bound, the probability that the patter collides with at least one substring is $mn/q \leq m^2/q$.
+From Section \ref{sec:KR}, the probability that the pattern collides with a stream's substring is at most $n/q$.
+By union bound, the probability that the pattern collides with at least one substring is $mn/q \leq m^2/q$.
 We want this to happen with small (inverse polynomial probability): this can be achieved by choosing a prime $q$ in the range $[m^{c+2}, 2\cdot m^{c+2}]$, for any constant $c$.
 Such a prime (and therefore the output of Rabin's hash function) can be stored in $O(\log m)$ bits = $O(1)$ words.
 We obtain:

 \begin{theorem} The Karp-Rabin algorithm solves the pattern matching problem in the streaming model using $O(n)$ words of memory and $O(1)$ delay.
 The correct solution is returned with high (inverse-polynomial) probability $1-m^{-c}$, for any constant $c\geq 1$ chosen at initialization time. \end{theorem}